Discover the Blue Lakes of Lake County

 At Pine Acres Resort, you can hook up your RV, camp on the edge of the lake, fish along the shoreline, or enjoy the area’s white sand beach and crystal clear water.
 Pine Acres offers nearly a dozen accommodations, with each cottage showcasing its own distinct amenities.
 The resort also rents out pedal boats, row boats, and kayaks for your leisure.

 Buy a Day Pass for Blue Lakes

 The second way to access Blue Lakes is to purchase a day pass.
 By taking this route, you get to play on the lake all day and still make it to Clear Lake — or back to Mendocino — before sundown.
-As for how to snag a day pass, there are a couple ways to do this.

-Be sure to inquire at your resort of choice before making the drive, because not all the resorts offer day passes.
+Be sure to inquire at your resort of choice before making the drive, because not all resorts offer day passes.